-Seacoast Line's business is to originate freight from coastal seafood processors.
+Seacoast Line was started by a group of investors after a Maine state bond issue was passed to upgrade a state-owned rail corridor running about 120 miles up the coast from Rockland to Calais; in order to revitalize rail service to the area.
+The $50M bond issue allowed the corridor to be rebuilt with all new continuous welded rail and bringing the line up to modern specifications.
 The investors teamed up with Cape Ann's purchasing dept. to acquire a suitable locomotive and rolling stock.
-Cape Ann was also in the market for a good deal on a road switcher, so they bid on a pair of servicable BL-2's which were up for auction.
+Cape Ann was also in the market for a good deal on a road switcher, so they bid on two EMD F9's and a pair of servicable EMD BL-2's which were up for auction.
 For rolling stock, they acquired a quantity of older 40-foot refrigerated potato boxcars which had been stored for years on the Bangor & Aroostook.

 The F9's and BL-2's were then rebuilt in Cape Ann's shops to become Seacoast Line 412, 423, 957 and Cape Ann 402.
 Refrigeration units were rebuilt or replaced.
 The locos and cars were painted in Cape Ann's Bolton shops, using the same paint scheme for simplicity, but with different colors.

 Seacoast Line does not currently offer passenger service.